This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

-Placenta previa is defined as the placenta overlying the internal cervical os.
 The nomenclature has been modified and the terms partial and marginal have been eliminated.
-All placentas which overly the internal cervical os (to any degree) should be referred to as placenta previa.
+All placentas which overlie or abut the internal cervical os (to any degree) should be referred to as placenta previa.
 A placenta which is near to but not overlying the os is termed a low-lying placenta.

 Take a post-test and get CME credits